oracle-livelabs/oci/oci-stack-monitoring-getstarted/00-introduction/introduction.md

 ### Prerequisites

-* An Oracle event account, which you can use to sign in to the workshop tenancy.
+* An Oracle event account, which you can use to sign into the workshop tenancy.

 ## Acknowledgements